ddsky/spoonacular-api-clients/javascript/docs/DefaultApi.md

 Search Grocery Products

-Search packaged food products such as frozen pizza and snickers bars.
+Search packaged food products, such as frozen pizza or Greek yogurt.

 ### Example